digital-botanical-gardens-initiative/dendron-dbgi/vault/welcome.md

     ```
     git clone https://github.com/digital-botanical-gardens-initiative/dendron-dbgi.git
     ```
-4. In VSCode navigate to the cloned repository.
+4. In VSCode open (File/Open) the cloned repository.
+5. Voila !
+You should now be in the DBGI Dendron.

+Feel free to explore and contribute.
+A first, important step could be to configure VSCode so that you can easily add a daily note.
+See steps described at [[open-notebook.setup]]

+## Questions, comments, suggestions ?

+Feel free to contribute here https://github.com/orgs/digital-botanical-gardens-initiative/discussions/categories/dendron